Judge throws out Trump-era rollbacks on endangered species

 Associated Press

-WASHINGTON (AP) — A federal judge on Tuesday threw out a host of actions by the Trump administration to roll back protections for endangered or threatened species, a year after the Biden administration said it was moving to strengthen species protections weakened under former President Donald Trump.
+WASHINGTON (AP) — A federal judge on Tuesday threw out a host of actions by the Trump administration to roll back protections for endangered or threatened species, a year after the Biden administration said it was moving to strengthen such species protections.

 Tigar’s ruling “spoke for species desperately in need of comprehensive federal protections without compromise,” said Kristen Boyles, an attorney for the environmental group Earthjustice.
 “Threatened and endangered species do not have the luxury of waiting under rules that do not protect them.”

-The court ruling comes as two federal agencies — the U.S Fish and Wildlife Service and National Marine Fisheries Service — review five Endangered Species Act regulations finalized by the Trump administratio n, including critical habitat designations and rules requiring federal agencies to consult with other agencies before taking action on threatened or endangered species.
+The court ruling comes as two federal agencies — the U.S. Fish and Wildlife Service and National Marine Fisheries Service — review five Endangered Species Act regulations finalized by President Donald Trump’s administration, including critical habitat designations and rules requiring federal agencies to consult with the wildlife or fisheries services before taking actions that could affect threatened or endangered species.

-Fish and Wildlife also said it will reinstate the so-called “blanket rule,” which mandates additional protections for species that are newly classified as threatened.
-Those protections were removed under Trump.

-Critical habitat designations for threatened or endangered species can result in limitations on energy development such as mining or oil drilling that could disturb a vulnerable species, while the consultation rule, and a separate rule on the scope of proposed federal actions, helps determine how far the government may go to protect imperiled species.
+Critical habitat designations for threatened or endangered species can result in limitations on energy development such as mining or oil drilling that could disturb a vulnerable species, while the consultation rule and a separate rule on the scope of proposed federal actions help determine how far the government may go to protect imperiled species.

 Under Trump, officials rolled back protections for the northern spotted owl, gray wolves and other species, actions that Biden has vowed to review.
 The Biden administration previously moved to reverse Trump’s decision to weaken enforcement of the century-old Migratory Bird Treaty Act, which made it harder to prosecute bird deaths caused by the energy industry.

-The decision on the bird law was among more than 100 business-friendly actions on the environment that Trump took and Biden wants tp reconsider, revise or scrap.
+The bird law reversal was among more than 150 business-friendly actions on the environment that Trump took and Biden wants to reconsider, revise or scrap, including withdrawal last month of a 2020 rule that limited which lands and waters could be designated as places where imperiled animals and plants could receive federal protection.

-A spokesman for the Interior Department, which oversees the Fish and Wildlife Service, said the agency is reviewing the decision.
+A spokesman for the Interior Department, which oversees the Fish and Wildlife Service, said Tuesday the agency is reviewing the court ruling.

-Fish and Wildlife, along with the marine fisheries service, announced in June 2021 that they were were reviewing the Trump-era actions.
+Fish and Wildlife, along with the marine fisheries service, announced in June 2021 that it was reviewing the Trump-era actions on endangered species.
 The reviews could take months or years to complete, officials said.

 Industry groups and Republicans in Congress have long viewed the Endangered Species Act as an impediment to economic development, and under Trump they successfully lobbied to weaken the law’s regulations.
 Environmental groups and Democratic-controlled states battled the moves in court, but many of those cases remained unresolved.